 How Does Pricing Vary Based on PBX Setup?

 Although there are several VoIP providers, the kind of PBX you have affects the total cost of your VoIP service.

-Other than the services charges for Junction Networks Services, surcharges, taxes, fees and additional charges might be applied to your monthly bill and any financial additions to your Prepaid Balance, based on the kind of service you have, your geographical location and customer-entered 9-digit zip code, between other factors.
+Other than the services charges for Junction Networks Services, surcharges, taxes, fees and additional charges might be applied to your monthly bill.
+And financial additions to your Prepaid Balance, based on the kind of service you have, your geographical location and customer-entered 9-digit zip code, among other factors.

 Federal Communications Program Fees

 According to the Telecommunications Act of 1996, Junction Networks give to the Federal Universal Service Fund (“FUSF”) based on income derived from certain Services.
 The FUSF helps to make phone service reasonable and accessible to every resident of the UK, including customers with low incomes, those living in areas where the cost of providing telephone service is high; public schools and libraries; and rural health care providers.
 The FCC gives the administration of the FUSF to the Universal Service Administrative Company (“USAC”).
 Every quarter, USAC announces, and the FCC consents to a “contribution factor.”
 The contribution factor is a percentage of the entire interstate/international end-user profits that the carrier is accountable for contributing to the FUSF in order to maintain the FUSF System.
 As allowed by FCC policy, Junction Networks has decided to bill FUSF as a separate line item for end-user consumers.
 Depending on such regulations, the Company just bills FUSF line item charges in an amount equivalent to the quarterly contribution factor presently in effect.
 This is a permitted pass-through cost; however, not a tax or charge mandated by the government is.